magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 Understanding is born from ignorance, knowing is born from unknowing, purity is born from defilement.
 It works like this.

-Not discarding , the Buddha – this is what it means to say that the Buddha is still alive.
-To say that the Buddha has passed into is not necessarily true.
+Not discarding *aniccaṃ*, the Buddha – this is what it means to say that the Buddha is still alive.
+To say that the Buddha has passed into Nibbāna is not necessarily true.
 In a more profound sense the Buddha is still alive.
 It’s much like how we define the word ‘bhikkhu’.
 If we define it as ‘one who asks’,[^1] the meaning is very broad.
 We can define it this way, but to use this definition too much is not so good – we don’t know when to stop asking!
-If we were to define this word in a more profound way we would say: ‘Bhikkhu – one who sees the danger of
+If we were to define this word in a more profound way we would say: ‘Bhikkhu – one who sees the danger of saṃsāra.’

 Isn’t this more profound?
 It doesn’t go in the same direction as the previous definition, it runs much deeper.
 The practice of Dhamma is like